edwin-jones/edwin-jones.github.io/_posts/2018-04-18-dynamodb-for-dummies.md

 | 1                   | John                            | Black                     |
 | 3                   | John                             |Blue                     |

 The downside to this is that Global Secondary indexes use more resources than local ones, and cost a bit more (but still far less than full table scans).
-They are also only eventually consistent, meaning that they may not match up exactly to the data in the table at the current moment in time but will always "catch up" eventually.
+You can also retrieve the columns defined in the Global Secondary Index and cannot ask for columns from the main table like you can with a Local Secondary Index.
+They are also only eventually consistent, meaning you can not guarantee data you retrieve is completely up to date.

-You can also implement make records expire/be deleted after a set amount of time as well as a few other cool neat tricks that a normal SQL database can't achieve by defining one column to represent the amount of time to wait before expiry.
-Optomistic concurrency is built in - again all you need to do is define a column which holds a version column and dynamo will prevent other clients overwritting data while you are modifying it.
-This is very useful for high throughput situations where you don't want to block other clients form updating data in the table.
+You can also do a few other other cool neat tricks that a normal SQL database can't achieve.
+You can make records expire/be deleted after a set amount of time as well as a few  by defining one column to represent the amount of time to wait before expiry.
+This is really useful if you just want to store data for a few days or if you want to make sure you don't use up too much space on Dynamo and incur higher costs.
+Optimistic concurrency is built in - again all you need to do is define a column which holds a version column and dynamo will prevent other clients overwriting data while you are modifying it.
+This is very useful for high throughput situations where you don't want to block other clients from updating data in the table.
+You can also ask that any read be eventually consistent which means data might not match exactly what was put into the table but retreival will be faster.
+I prefer to demand consistency by default but there are many cases where this can be advantageous, especially those where you just need to get large amounts of data out as quickly as possible without worrying about individual records.

-Hopefully this has helped explain to you the basics of DynamoDB and how to model some of your data!
-Hopefully some of you have some suggestions and corrections about my explanation and if you do please comment below.
+I hope this has helped explain to you the basics of DynamoDB and how to model some of your data!
+Hopefully some of you have some thoughts regarding my explanation and if you do please comment below.